25 top facts about birds

 American Robin splashing water in a birdbath as it bathes.

-“Just washed my feathers and can’t do a thing with ’em.”
-Many birds bath regularly, even in winter!
+Many birds bathe regularly, even in winter!
 They do it to keep their feathers clean, wash off parasites, and cool their bodies on hot days.
-After bathing, they use their beaks to coat their feathers with a waterproof oil from a gland located under their tail feathers.
+After bathing, they use their bills to coat their feathers with a waterproof oil from a gland located under their tail feathers.

 Close up of Great-horned Owl facing the camera, showing ear tufts standing up.

-Called ear tufts, they make the shape of the owl’s head look distinctively different from the usual, but have nothing to do with the ears or hearing.
+They’re feathers, not ears, called ear tufts, that make the shape of this owl’s head look distinctively different from the usual.
 Scientists think ear tufts are used for subtle communication, signaling, or recognition.
 About fifty species of owls have them.

 Habitat, environment